MarketingLimited/webtop-omni-desktop/ubuntu-kde-docker/README_AUDIO.md

 ## Troubleshooting

+For interactive debug tools and self-tests, see [docs/AUDIO_DIAGNOSTICS.md](docs/AUDIO_DIAGNOSTICS.md).

 ### No Audio in Browser
 1. Check that audio bridge is running: `docker logs webtop-kde | grep "Audio bridge"`
 2. Verify WebSocket connection in browser console